-Shelf styling, or shelfie stying as it’s more commonly known, is only gaining popularity as a way of adding a personalised and stylish touch to our homes.
+Shelf styling, or shelfie styling as it’s more commonly known, is only gaining popularity as a way of adding a personalised and stylish touch to our homes.

 With a few simple tricks and tips on what items to use and how, you can take your shelfie game from average to amazing!

-Watch this quick video for my favourite ways to style a bookshelf of any size or continue reading below.
+Watch this quick video for my favourite ideas on styling a bookshelf of any size or continue reading below.

 1. Start with larger items first

 It’s easy to come undone when you begin styling your shelf with small decorative items.
-Instead, start to fill your shelf with larger items such as woven baskets or artwork – this will help you get the scale and balance right and give you a basic layout.
+So start to fill your shelf with larger items such as woven baskets or artwork.
+This will help you get the scale and balance right and give you a basic layout.

 2. Bring in artwork

 I mentioned starting with artwork and this doesn’t have to be expensive.
 I love this large A1 timber frame I got from Adairs which makes inexpensive posters look like framed pieces of art.
-And the best bit is that you can easily swap and change the posters or prints as your mood or seasons change.
+And the best bit, you can easily change the posters or prints as your mood or seasons change.

 Consider placing artwork towards the back of the shelf and layer smaller decorative items in front — using the depth of the shelf will create interest.